Ihtesham-Latif/ihtesham-latif/README.md

 <h3 align="left">Hi 👋!
-My name is Ihtesham, and I'm a web developer from  Lahore. <br>I specialize in frontend development with expertise in HTML, CSS, JavaScript, Tailwind CSS, ReactJS.
-I also have experience with animation libraries like GSAP and Framer Motion, and I utilize Material UI React components.</h3>
+My name is Ihtesham, and I'm a web developer from Lahore.
+I specialize in frontend development with expertise in HTML, CSS, JavaScript, Tailwind CSS, and ReactJS.
+Additionally, I have extensive experience with animation libraries such as GSAP and Framer Motion, and I frequently leverage Material-UI React components to create dynamic and responsive user interfaces.</h3>

 ###